 3.3 Alternate Source of Supply .

 Anything in this Agreement to the contrary notwithstanding, Seller may supply the Energy sold to Buyer hereunder from the Facility or any Market Source, at Seller's sole right and option.
-However, if Seller is supplying the Energy from Market Sources and that supply is interrupted and the Facility is not supplying Energy to any other Person, Seller shall either replace the Scheduled Energy or supply it from the Facility [as soon as practicable following notice from Buyer that the supply has been interrupted], subject to the Facility’s Operational Limitations set forth in Section 3.4(d).
+However, if Seller is supplying the Energy from Market Sources and that supply is interrupted and the Facility is not supplying Energy to any other Person, Seller shall either replace the Scheduled Energy or supply it from the Facility [ISSUE as soon as practicable following notice from Buyer that the supply has been interrupted], subject to the Facility’s Operational Limitations set forth in Section 3.4(d).
 In the event that Seller fails to replace the Scheduled Energy or supply it from the Facility, such failure to deliver Scheduled Energy shall be included in the Forced Outage Rate under Section 4.6 unless due to the Operational Limitations, an event of Force Majeure or Buyer’s non-performance under this Agreement or the Interconnection Agreement.

 In the event that Seller fails to replace the Scheduled Energy from Market Sources, but Seller is supplying Energy from the Facility to other Persons during the Schedule, Seller shall commence Delivery from the Facility as soon as practicable, but not less than sixty (60) minutes from receipt of notice that supply from Market Sources has been cut, unless Delivery is prevented due to the Operational Limitations, an event of Force Majeure or Buyer’s non-performance under this Agreement or the Interconnection Agreement).
 The time period between when Seller receives notice [from Buyer] and Seller commences Delivery (as referenced in the preceding sentence) shall be included in the FOR calculation.
 In addition, Buyer shall have the right to terminate this Agreement in the event that Seller fails to comply with its obligations under this Section 3.3(b).